notsnakesilent/VMPStatic/README.md

 # VMPStatic
-A static VMProtect decompressor for PE files, compatible with VMProtect 1.x–3.x and capable of reconstructing decompressed PE images
+A static VMProtect unpacker for PE files, compatible with VMProtect 1.x–3.x and capable of reconstructing decompressed PE images

-Unlike dynamic decompressors, this tool works without executing the target file.
+Unlike dynamic unpacker, this tool works without executing the target file.
 The goal is to recover a usable PE image that can be further analyzed in tools such as IDA, Ghidra, x64dbg, or similar software.

 <img width="1113" height="626" alt="image" src="https://github.com/user-attachments/assets/8fea91d2-7340-4973-8a11-d635fc37ef59" />